-B. Implementing Entity certification Provide the name and signature of the Implementing Entity Coordinator and the date of signature.
+B. Implementing Entity certification

+Provide the name and signature of the Implementing Entity Coordinator and the date of signature.
 Provide also the project/programme contact person's name, telephone number and email address

-I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans (President Decree No. 16/2015; P.13/MENLHK/Setjen/OTL.0/1/2016; P.33/MENLHK/Setjen/Kum.1/3/2016; Indonesia Intended Nationally Determined Contribution/INDC; COP 21; Paris Agreement signed by Government of Indonesia; Book and Map of Information System of Vulnerability Index Data (SIDIK); Permen-KP No. 2 year 2013; Climate Change Adaptation National Action Plan)and subject to the approval by the Adaptation Fund Board commit to implementing the Project in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this Project..
+A certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans (President Decree No. 16/2015; P.13/MENLHK/Setjen/OTL.0/1/2016; P.33/MENLHK/Setjen/Kum.1/3/2016; Indonesia Intended Nationally Determined Contribution/INDC; COP 21; Paris Agreement signed by Government of Indonesia; Book and Map of Information System of Vulnerability Index Data (SIDIK); Permen-KP No. 2 year 2013; Climate Change Adaptation National Action Plan)and subject to the approval by the Adaptation Fund Board commit to implementing the Project in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this Project...

-Inda Presanti Loekman
+Laode M. Syarif

-Executive Director a.i. of Kemitraan
+Executive Director Kemitraan

 Implementing Entity Coordinator

-Date: 17th Jan 2020 Tel. and email: +62-21-7279 9566; Inda.Loekman@kemitraan.or.id
+Date: 17th Jan 2020 Tel. and email: +62-21-7279 9566; Laode.Syarif@kemitraan.or.id